-For thousands of years, humans have celebrated the Winter Solstice and the birth/renewal cycle of life.
+For thousands of years, humans have celebrated Yule, or the Winter Solstice, and the birth/renewal cycle of life.
 It falls between December 20th and December 23rd, depending on the year.
 Our ancestors would gather together on the darkest and longest night of the year to welcome the return of the Sun King or rebirth of the Oak King, knowing that each day afterwards would be a little bit warmer and a little bit more light would shine.

 This ritual is an outdoor version, complete with a roaring fire and winter libations, so dress warm and enjoy!

 What you’ll need to prepare for this ritual (as written)

 Quarter Candles (4 total) in these colors – Red (South,) Yellow (East,) Green (North,) and Blue (West)